10mm vs. 40 S&W: Which Cartridge Is Better?

 Self-Defense

 Two other considerations for self-defense are ammo availability and cost, as you must regularly train with your CCW to ensure your skills remain sharp.
-We will discuss those next (spoiler: the 40 S&W is typically less expensive and more readily available).
+We will discuss those next (spoiler: 40 S&W is typically less expensive and more readily available).

 I’ll give the 40 S&W the slight edge because it has a lower recoil, making follow-up shots faster, more accurate, and less expensive to fire.
 The 40 Smith and Wesson regains the lead.